turkeryilmaz/openairinterface5g/common/utils/telnetsrv/DOC/telneto1.md

 # Write a new configuration

-**This command is not fully implemented yet, and cannot be used to modify any configuration as of now.**

 Use `o1 config` to write a configuration:
 ```
-echo o1 config nrcelldu3gpp:arfcnDL 123 nrcelldu3gpp:arfcnUL 1231 | nc -N 127.0.0.1 9090
+echo o1 config nrcelldu3gpp:ssbFrequency 620736 nrcelldu3gpp:arfcnDL 620020 nrcelldu3gpp:bSChannelBwDL 51 bwp3gpp:numberOfRBs 51 bwp3gpp:startRB 0 | nc -N 127.0.0.1 9090
 ```
 You have to pass the above parameters in exactly this order.
+The softmodem needs to be stopped; it will pick up the new configuration when starting the softmodem again.

+Note that you cannot switch three-quarter sampling for this as of now.

+For values of the configuration, refer to the next section.

 # Restart the softmodem